garbles/angular-gs-simple-messages/README.md

 [![Build Status](https://secure.travis-ci.org/garbles/angular-gs-simple-messages.png?branch=master)](https://travis-ci.org/garbles/angular-gs-simple-messages)

-Allows you store simple, interpolatable message templates in a single place like done in Rails with the `t` helper.
+Allows you to store simple, interpolatable message templates in a single place like done in Rails with the `t` helper.

 __NOTE: This plugin depends on [lodash](http://lodash.com/)__